pingcap/docs-cn/tools/data-migration-troubleshooting.md

 # Data Migration Troubleshooting

-This document summarizes some commonly encountered errors when you use Data Migration, and provides the solutions.
+This document summarizes some commonly encountered issues when you use Data Migration, and provides the solutions.

 If you encounter errors while running Data Migration, try the following solution: